-This old-fashioned Oxtail Soup is meaty and filled with healthy veggies.
-The long simmering in a base of red wine, beef broth and herbs gives the soup an intense depth of flavor.
-Serve up a hot bowl of this soup on a cold winter day and I guaranteed it will warm the tummy, heart and soul.
+This old-fashioned Oxtail Soup recipe results in a delicious, broth-y dish that is meaty and packed with healthy veggies.
+The long-simmering base of red wine, beef broth, and herbs gives the soup an intense depth of flavor.
+Serve up a hot bowl of this soup on a cold winter day and I guaranteed it will warm the tummy, heart, and soul.

 Are Oxtails a budget cut?